DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Custom Experiments
 ========================

-To build a new experiment, create a new folder anywhere on your computer.
+To build a new experiment, create a new folder for it **outside** the repository (not inside ``experiments/``), so that updates to MultiTaskBattery never interfere with your work.
 The stimuli directory is resolved automatically from the package location, so your experiment will find the stimuli regardless of where it lives.
 Use ``experiments/example_minimal`` as a reference when you only need built-in tasks, and ``experiments/example_custom_task`` when you also want to define your own tasks locally.

 Constants file
 --------------
 Create a file called ``constants.py`` in the project folder.
 This file contains information pertaining to the scanner, screen, response device, and pointers to the local directories.
-If you run the experiment in multiple setups, it is useful to create a differnt versions of this file, for example `constants_fmri.py` and a `constants_behavioral.py`.
+If you run the experiment in multiple setups, it is useful to create different versions of this file, for example ``constants_fmri.py`` and ``constants_behavioral.py``.

 .. code-block:: python